enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/target_interaction_location.rst

 Why is Target protected?
 ------------------------

-The |UIWrapper._target| is a protected attribute because it often exposes implementation details of the GUI component being tested (e.g. it may refer to the Qt specific implementation of a ButtonEditor).
-Since it is best for tests to avoid dependencies on implementation details, the attribute is named with a single preceding underscore to discourage usage in test code.
+The |UIWrapper._target| attribute is protected because it often exposes implementation details of the GUI component being tested (e.g. it may refer to the Qt specific implementation of a ButtonEditor).
+Since it is best for tests to avoid dependencies on implementation details, its usage in test code is discouraged.

 However, this attribute is expected to be used while extending the testing API, which inevitably requires knowledge of the implementation details on the tested